otac0n/otac0n.github.com/_posts/2026-03-11-building-a-metal-gear-mk.ii-inspired-self-balancing-robot-part-1-system-design.md

   - Raspberry Pi 5 8GB / NVIDIA Jetson Orin Nano (8GB) for computer vision
   - STM32F3DISCOVERY with microcontroller, accelerometer, gyroscope, and motor output/input pins
   - 4S Lipo for power
-    - Needs enough juice to run both of the control boards and the motors.
+    - Needs enough juice to run both of the control boards as well as the motors.
   - 5V Step Down for main power rail
     - I had originally planned for both a 5v and 3.3v rail, but decided to unify behind 5v for simplicity since the STM can safely interface with it.
   - Simple FOC Mini motor driver board
   - 2804 BLDC + AS5600 Encoder kit for closed-loop motor control

-# Feedback
+## Feedback

 Before spending any money on this scheme, I wanted to get the input of folks much more knowledgeable than me.
 Besides, I was about to travel with my family to the UK and couldn't immediately receive packages.
 I started sharing my plan on a few robotics Discord servers in search of critical feedback.
 The SimpleFOC folks [gave me good advice](https://discord.com/channels/927331369137352734/927332503654633572/1399896314682282117):